gadam2018/GisTool/README.md

 # GiSTool
-An application for spatial and non-spatial georgraphic data management.
+An application for spatial and non-spatial geographic and satellite land data management.